 Router module allows you to branch your flow into several routes and process the data within each route differently.
-Once a Router receives a bundle, it forwards a bundle's copy to each connected route in the order the routes were attached to the Router.
+Once a Router receives a bundle, it forwards it to each connected route in the order the routes were attached to the Router.
 Routes are executed sequentially (not in parallel): a bundle is not sent to the next route until it has been completely processed by the previous route.

 HINT: To verify the order, you can click the Auto-align icon, which will arrange the routes according to the order from top to bottom.